What is PEAP Authentication? How PEAP Security Works

 For 802.1X networks, PEAP is one of the methods used to control access to Wi-Fi and wired ports.
 It runs inside the standard 802.1X flow, meaning you don’t replace 802.1X with PEAP; you select PEAP as the authentication method carried by it.

 The client speaks EAP over LAN (EAPOL) to the AP or switch, which forwards the PEAP conversation to the RADIUS.
-PEAP then builds its TLS tunnel and inner method exchange inside that channel, and the RADIUS/NAC platform uses the result to apply policies like VLANs, roles, or ACLs.
+PEAP then builds its TLS tunnel and inner method exchange inside that channel, and the RADIUS/NAC platform uses the result to apply policies such as VLANs, roles, or Access Control Lists (ACLs).

 Does PEAP Require a Certificate?